-Making the decision to move into a residential care facility may be very difficult, but it is not always possible to continue providing the level of care needed at home.
-The questions below may helpful when determining if a move to residential care a good option:
+Making the decision to move into residential care may be very difficult, but it is not always possible to continue providing the level of care needed at home.
+The questions below may helpful when determining if a move to residential care is a good option:

 - Is the person with dementia becoming unsafe in their current home?

 - Is the health of the person with dementia or my health as a caregiver at risk?

 - Are the person's care needs beyond my physical abilities?